Wuthering Heights (1959 film)

 Wuthering Heights is a 1959 Australian television play adapted from Emily Brontë's 1847 novel Wuthering Heights.
 It was directed by Alan Burke and based on a script by Nigel Kneale which had been adapted by the BBC in 1953 as a TV play starring Richard Todd.
 It was made at a time when Australian drama production was rare.

 Premise

 Heathcliff, a gypsy orphan, is adopted by the Earnshaw family at Wuthering Heights on the Yorkshire Moors.
 He loves Cathy Earnshaw and is hated by her brother Hindley.
-Cathy rejects Heathcliff, so he leaves, and she maries Edgar Linton.
+Cathy rejects Heathcliff, so he leaves, and she marries Edgar Linton.
 Heathcliff returns years later, a wealthy man, and takes up residence as master of Wuthering Heights.
 He marries Edgar's sister Isabella in order to make Cathy jealous.